How to: Debug an Executable Not Part of a Visual Studio Solution

 To import an executable into a Visual Studio solution

-On the File menu, point to Add Project, and then click Existing Project.
+On the File menu, click Add Project, and then click Existing Project.

-In the Add Existing Project dialog box, click the drop-down list next to the File name box, and select All Project Files.
+In the Add Existing Project dialog box, locate and select the executable.

 Start the executable by choosing an execution command, such as Start, from the Debug menu.